-- The potential need for disclosure of your conviction to your employer or professional body
+- The potential need for disclosure of your conviction to your employer or professional body; and

 Evidence of the drug and its effect on your driving

 You should have been asked to perform an impairment test at the roadside.
 In asking you to perform the test, the police are attempting to find evidence of your level of impairment.
-The test consists of a number of actions which you would be asked to perform.
+You would be asked to perform a number of actions during the test.
 These include the Romberg test (to analyse balance and judgement), the walk and turn test, and the standing on one leg test.
 The officer would also test the size of your pupils.

 The results of these tests are subjective and are formed on the basis of the officer’s opinion, which can be challenged.

-Failing an impairment test would lead to you being taken to the police station where you would be asked to provide an evidential sample (blood or urine).
+If you were to fail an impairment test you would be taken to the police station where you would be asked to provide an evidential sample (blood or urine).
 The sample would then be sent to a forensic laboratory for analysis.
 The results of the drug analysis can also be challenged.

 How our specialist drug driving solicitors can help you

-At Ashworth Motoring Law, our experience and expertise in cases involving driving whilst unfit through drink or drugs has led us to develop a vast array of proven defences and technicalities which could secure a not guilty verdict in your case.
-The police procedure in this area is very stringent and if not followed correctly this could result in your acquittal.
+At Ashworth Motoring Law, our experience and expertise in cases involving driving whilst unfit through drugs or drink has led us to develop a vast array of proven defences and technicalities which could secure a not guilty verdict in your case.
+The police procedure in this area is very stringent.
+If not followed correctly this could result in your acquittal.
 Our drug driving experts will review the Prosecution evidence against you, identify where the procedure has not been followed and cross examine the prosecution witnesses to establish breaches in procedure.
 We also have access to the top scientific experts in the field of drug evidence analysis and may instruct them to comment on the reliability of the sample which you provided.

 Regardless of whether the substance which the police identified in your system was legal or illegal, it is highly likely that there will be defences available to you.
-Please visit our dedicated blood and urine sample page to find out why our Managing Director Alison Ashworth has a 100% acquittal rate in driving whilst unfit through drink or drugs cases.
+Please visit our dedicated blood and urine sample page to find out why our Managing Director Alison Ashworth has an exceptional acquittal rate in driving whilst unfit through drink or drugs cases.

 Feel free to contact one of our expert motoring lawyers today on 0330 33 22 770 to find out whether your drug driving case is one of the many which can be successfully defended.